 As an agency owner, you’ve put in the years of work — sometimes 60-80 per hour weeks.
 Maybe you even had to spend time away from family to get the thing off the ground just so you could have the lifestyle you want now.
-I know I did when I started Partners Advantage 26 years ago.
+I know I did when I started Partners Advantage over 20 years ago.

 When you hung out your shingle and opened your doors to a career in recruiting, training and supervising agents – you had an end goal that would make all your hard work worth it.
 In my experience, most agency owners build their business with one of three exit strategies in mind.